Dontonio Wingfield

 Dontonio B. Wingfield (born June 23, 1974) is an American former professional basketball player, mainly in the power forward position.
+He played four seasons in the National Basketball Association (NBA) for the Seattle SuperSonics and Portland Trail Blazers.
+He played college basketball for the Cincinnati Bearcats.

 Early life

 Born in Albany, Georgia, Wingfield was raised by a single mother.
 His mother Gloria worked evenings to support the family after Wingfield's parents separation when Dontonio was in the third grade.
 He grew up near the Willow Wood apartments on Albany's south side and played in the Henderson Community Center.
 Among the first to stand out in Willow Wood, Wingfield's older brother, Banastreus, played at Auburn-Montgomery.

 A 6-foot-8 forward with a 3-point shot, Wingfield had a stellar high school career at Westover, where he led his team to 4 straight state championships, earning him McDonald's All American team honors in a class considered to be one of the best national high school classes ever; the class included Randy Livingston, Jerry Stackhouse, Rasheed Wallace, Rashard Griffith, Darnell Robinson and others.
 He started on the four state-championship teams, even as a freshman.
 Wingfield fathered three children while in high school.